 Once everyone arrived at Keke La, we regrouped and moved across the Shiphton La.
 The weather was changing again.
 Dark clouds started to envelop us and the wind picked up.
 It was quite cold, cloudy and very windy.
 This made the walking unpleasant and required full on gortex, gloves and hat.
 It was definitely winter with blowing snow, ice and cold temperatures.

-At one point I had to wait for Juan and Kumar for an hour and got really cold in the wind (hot tea helped though).
-Juan was slower than me and I could feel that he was starting to appreciate how serious this terrain and the weather could be in the high mountains.
+At one point I had to wait for Juan and Kumar for an hour and I got really cold in the wind (hot tea helped though).
+Juan was slower than me and I could feel that he was starting to appreciate how serious the weather could be in the high mountains.
+Also the terrain was becoming icy and challenging.
+We were not following any trail as everything was covered by wet snow.

-Being slow is not good as it prolongs the time in the elements and makes the cold much more acute.
-The Shiphton pass is at 4,200m and it was snow and ice covered when we got there.
-The aura was full on winter.
-At 4,200 the snow was blowing horizontally and it got quite cold fast when I stopped.
+In the mountains, and especially during bad weather, being slow is not good as it prolongs the time in the elements and makes the cold much more acute.
+The Shiphton pass is 4,200m high and it was snow and ice covered when we got there.
+It was full on winter.
+At an elevation of 4,200m the snow was blowing horizontally and it got quite cold fast when I stopped.
 The clouds were milling around in the strong wind.
 I could make out our guys in the distance among the sharp rocks.
-There were no views and we had to walk with our heads down due to snow and wind.
-We stopped for lunch in the cold (some soup and tea).
+There were no views and we had to walk with our heads down due to blowing snow and wind.
+We stopped for quick lunch in the cold (some soup and tea).
 The Japanese fellow was sticking to himself, as he probably did not speak English.
 True to my Himalayan curse, the worst weather was on the pass.
 I was seriously hoping that this would not be the case on the passes ahead at 6,000m.

 We arrived at our campsite at 3,800m on the other side of the Shiphton Pass.
 The campsite was snow covered and located by a small shack-like teahouse.
 We pitched our tent, as the teahouse did not have beds.
 I was expecting a cold and long night (but the time seems to go fast here).
 This was our night number 6 already on the trail.
 It was definitely a two hot bottles night.